thoughtspot/thoughtspot.github.io/_admin/ts-cloud/ts-cloud-embrace-databricks-add-connection.md

      ![Add a Databricks connection]({{ site.baseurl }}/images/embrace-databricks-connection-type-ts-cloud.png "Add a Databricks connection")

+4. Enter the connection details for your Databricks data source.

-4. (Optional) Provide additional key-value pairs that you need to set up your connection to Databricks, by doing the following:
+5. (Optional) Provide additional key-value pairs that you need to set up your connection to Databricks, by doing the following:

    - Click the **Advanced Config** menu to reveal the **Key** and **Value** fields.
    - Enter your key and value information.
    - To add more keys and values, click the plus sign (+), and enter them.

-     {% include note.html content="Any key-value pairs that you enter must be defined in your ADW data source.
+     {% include note.html content="Any key-value pairs that you enter must be defined in your Databricks data source.
 Key-value pairs are case-sensitive." %}

-5. Click **Continue**.
+6. Click **Continue**.

-6. Select tables (on the left) and the columns from each table (on the right), and then click **Create connection**.
+7. Select tables (on the left) and the columns from each table (on the right), and then click **Create connection**.

    ![Select tables and columns for your connection]({{ site.baseurl }}/images/adw-selecttables.png "Select tables and columns for your connection")